Skip to content

 – Get enough sleep and manage stress levels.

-– Take probiotics or eat fermented foods.
+– Take greens powder, probiotics or eat fermented foods.

 – Exercise regularly.